Andean schoolchildren prepare to face climate change and improve family farming.

-The objective is to disseminate, through a scaling methodology based on a virtual platform (PVD), knowledge and technological innovations that enhance family production systems in the Peruvian-Bolivian Altiplano.
+Disseminate, through a participatory scaling methodology based on a Virtual Dissemination Platform (PVD), knowledge and climate-resilient technological innovations that enhance the family production systems of the Peruvian-Bolivian Altiplano

 Context of the story

 Andean family farming faces a scenario of climate change and needs to intensify its productivity in a sustainable manner.
 In the family nucleus, young people are key elements.
 However, they are not considered in technology transfer.
 It is planned to reach this segment by disseminating agricultural knowledge obtained in research and validated locally.
 A methodology for scaling up Agricultural Technological Alternatives (ATA's) has been followed using, as a tool, a virtual dissemination platform (PVD).
 This tool has been operational for 42 months.
 Through its monitoring system, it is observed that the beneficiaries (women and men) have strengthened their knowledge in preparation for their future role as “new farmers”.

 How is Technical Cooperation structured?

 The Project has been structured with three components: a) development of a methodological process that includes convening actors, definition of beneficiaries (rural students), a baseline study and a systematization of agricultural technological alternatives (ATA's); b) structure a Virtual Dissemination Platform (PVD), where the ATAs are included and that allows the beneficiaries to access this knowledge virtually and rely on workshops (participatory/virtual) and demonstrative modules and c) generate conditions for continuity with local actors.
 The central axis, disseminating ATA's, allowed the students to install several of them in their properties as a replica of what they learned when interacting with the PVD.
 With this, the scaling process is correct.

 VIRTUAL PLATFORM AS A DISSEMINATION TOOL (PVD)